Plaxtic/Basic-Linux-Security/README.md

 security protections (such as NX, ASLR, PIE, Relro, and stack canaries) may be bypassed.

-Run:
+To build the binaries, run:
 ```
 ./build.sh
 ```
-To create the binaries. (try not to look at the source code initially)
+Try not to look at the source code initially.
+The goal in every case is to pop a shell.

 Each level contains the same two binaries with increasing layers of security.
 The sol folder contains my solution (if I have solved it) along with rough working notes.
-The working notes are also executable tutorials, to execute these or the solutions please install pwntools (you will probably need it anyway)
+The working notes are also executable tutorials, to execute these or the solutions please install pwntools (you will probably need it anyway).
 ```
 pip install pwn
 ```
-The script aslr.sh should be used to turn off aslr for the first 2 levels, and back on for the others
+The script aslr.sh should be used to turn off aslr for the first 2 levels, and back on for the others.

 ```
 ./aslr.sh on/off